aptech/docs/docs/CR-plotAddErrorBar.rst

     new;

-    //Load 'Age' and 'Limit' variables
+    // Load 'Age' and 'Limit' variables
-    //into a 2 column matrix
+    // into a 2 column matrix
     file = getGAUSSHome() $+ "/examples/credit.dat";
     data = loadd(file, "Age + Limit");